United States Numbered Highway System: Signage

 Route numbers are displayed on a distinctively-shaped white shield with large black numerals in the center.
 Often, the shield is displayed against a black square or rectangular background.
 Each state manufactures their own signage, and as such subtle variations exist all across the United States.
 Individual states may use cut-out or rectangular designs, some have black outlines, and California prints the letters "US" above the numerals.

-One- and two-digit shields generally feature the same large, bold numerals on a square-dimension shield, while 3-digit routes may either use the same shield with a narrower font, or a wider rectangular-dimension shield.
+One- and two-digit shields generally feature the same large, bold numerals on a square-dimension shield.
+3-digit routes may either use the same shield with a narrower font, or a wider rectangular-dimension shield.
 Special routes may be indicated with a banner above the route number, or with a letter suffixed to the route number.

 Signs are generally displayed in several different locations.
-First, they are shown along the side of the route at regular intervals or after major intersections (called reassurance markers), which shows the route and the nominal direction of travel.
+First, they are shown along the side of the route at regular intervals or after major intersections, called reassurance markers, which shows the route and the nominal direction of travel.
 Second, they are displayed at intersections with other major roads, so that intersecting traffic can follow their chosen course.
 Third, they can be displayed on large green guide signs that indicate upcoming interchanges on freeways and expressways.

 Divided and special routes

 Since 1926, some divided routes were designated to serve related areas, and designate roughly-equivalent splits of routes.
 For instance, US 11 splits into US 11E (east) and US 11W (west) in Bristol, Virginia, and the routes rejoin in Knoxville, Tennessee.
 Occasionally only one of the two routes is suffixed; US 6N in Pennsylvania does not rejoin US 6 at its west end.
-AASHTO has been trying to eliminate these since 1934; its current policy is to deny approval of new split routes and to eliminate existing ones "as rapidly as the State Highway Department and the Standing Committee on Highways can reach agreement with reference thereto".
+AASHTO has been trying to eliminate these since 1934.
+Its current policy is to deny approval of new split routes and to eliminate existing ones "as rapidly as the State Highway Department and the Standing Committee on Highways can reach agreement with reference thereto".

 Special routes—those with a banner such as alternate or bypass—are also managed by AASHTO.
 These are sometimes designated with lettered suffixes, like A for alternate or B for business.
 (Note: For example, compare the following for an alternate route in Ohio: